tigeryang1/shamir-key/README.md

 # Shamir's Secret Sharing

-Write a CLI program that creates an RSA key pair and shards the private key into k of n shares using Shamir's secret sharing algorithm.
+App that creates an RSA key pair and shards the private key into k of n shares using Shamir's secret sharing algorithm.
 The app should be able to re-create the private key if 2 of n shares are presented.

 The program should write the public key to a text file called Public.TXT, and the private key shards to text files called Shard[k].TXT.